JaneySprings/DotNet.Meteor/README.md

 3. In the opened panel, select the `.NET Meteor Debugger`.
 4. In the status bar, select a project (if your opened folder contains several projects) and a configuration (the debug is the default).
 5. In the status bar, click the device name and select a target device/emulator from the opened panel.
-6. Press F5 to launch the application in the selected configuration (debug, release, etc.).
+6. Press `F5` to debug the application or `ctrl + F5` to launch the application without debugging.
 7. Enjoy!

 ![image](./img/demo_dbg.gif)